ISO8583 Connector Example¶

 Right click on the project that you created and click on Add or Remove Connector -> Add Connector.
 You will get directed to the WSO2 Connector Store.

 Click Finish, and your Integration Project is ready.
-The downloaded connector is displayed on the left side palette with its operations.
+The downloaded connector is displayed on the side palette with its operations.

 You can drag and drop the operations to the design canvas and build your integration logic.

 Right click on the created Integration Project and select, -> New -> Rest API to create the REST API.

 /sendiso.
 You can go to the source view of the XML configuration file of the API and copy the following configuration (source view).